History of Jeff Bezos in Timeline

 2012: Contribution to Washington United for Marriage

-In 2012, Jeff Bezos and MacKenzie Bezos contributed $2.5 million to Washington United for Marriage, which supported Washington Referendum 74 to affirm a same-sex marriage law in the state.
-He also donated to Amazon's political action committee (PAC), which gave money to both Democrats and Republicans.
+In 2012, Jeff Bezos and MacKenzie Bezos contributed $2.5 million to Washington United for Marriage, supporting a yes vote on Washington Referendum 74, which affirmed a same-sex marriage law.

-In 2012, Jeff Bezos bought a fourth unit in the building at 25 Central Park West in Manhattan for $5.3 million.
+In 2012, Jeff Bezos bought a fourth unit in the building for $5.3 million.

 On August 5, 2013, Jeff Bezos announced his purchase of The Washington Post for $250 million in cash, influenced by his friend Don Graham.
-He established Nash Holdings LLC to serve as the holding company for the newspaper.
+He established Nash Holdings to own the newspaper.

-On October 1, 2013, the sale of The Washington Post was finalized, and Nash Holdings took control of the newspaper.
+On October 1, 2013, the sale of The Washington Post to Jeff Bezos's Nash Holdings closed, and Nash Holdings took control of the newspaper.

-In 2013, Bezos Expeditions funded the recovery of two Saturn V first-stage Rocketdyne F-1 engines from the floor of the Atlantic Ocean, which were later identified as belonging to the Apollo 11 mission's S-1C stage from July 1969.
+In 2013, Bezos Expeditions funded the recovery of two Saturn V first-stage Rocketdyne F-1 engines from the floor of the Atlantic Ocean.
+These engines were identified as belonging to the Apollo 11 mission's S-1C stage.

-In 2013, Bezos secured a $600 million contract with the Central Intelligence Agency (CIA) on behalf of Amazon Web Services.
+In 2013, Bezos secured a $600-million contract with the Central Intelligence Agency (CIA) on behalf of Amazon Web Services.
+In October of that year, Amazon was recognized as the largest online shopping retailer in the world.

 2013: Pledge to Worldreader